 - DIN holder is/was not associated with any company/LLP

 4. Whether the DIN holder is retaining any DIN: if yes, in that case, the DIN holder shall provide the number of the oldest DIN which is being retained by him.

 5. Number of DIN(s) being surrendered by the DIN holder: Along with the details of DIN number to be surrendered from which Name of DIN holder, Father’s name shall be auto-filled.

 6. Contact details of DIN Holder: Contact number and Email id of DIN Holder

-7. The digital signature of DIN holder who is surrendering DIN
+7. The digital signature of the DIN holder who is surrendering DIN

 Attachments of Form DIR 5